Sylvester John Hemleben

-Sylvester John Hemleben was born February 25, 1902, in La Crosse, Wisconsin, a descendant of an ancient German family which emigrated to America to practice medicine and pharmacy in pioneer Wisconsin.
+Sylvester John Hemleben (25 February 1902 in La Crosse, Wisconsin – 14 June 1991) is a descendant of a German family that immigrated to America to practice medicine and pharmacy in pioneer Wisconsin.

+Early life

-Hemleben received the Bachelor of Arts and Master of Arts degrees from the University of Iowa, the Doctor of Philosophy degree in political science from Fordham University, and the Bachelor of Laws With Distinction and the Juris Doctor degrees from the University of Mississippi.
-He furthered his education at Columbia University, Harvard University, Cambridge University, England, and Munich University, Germany.
+Hemleben earned a Bachelor of Arts and Master of Arts degrees from the University of Iowa, a Doctor of Philosophy degree in political science from Fordham University, and Bachelor of Laws with distinction and Juris Doctor degrees from the University of Mississippi.
+He later attended Columbia University, Harvard University, the University of Cambridge, England, and the Ludwig-Maximilians-Universität München, Germany.

+Career

-Hemleben’s career was devoted to college and university teaching.
-For a time he was head of the department of history and social studies in the School of Education at Fordham University.
-He also taught at the University of Southwest Louisiana, Brevard College, and the University of Mississippi School of Law in the fields of history, law, and political science.
+Hemleben’s career was devoted to teaching.
+He served as head of the department of history and social studies in the School of Education at Fordham University.
+He taught history, law, and political science at the University of Southwest Louisiana, Brevard College, and the University of Mississippi School of Law.
 Hemleben was a Fellow of the Royal Historical Society.
-He was the author of numerous books, including Plans for World Peace through Six Centuries (1943, University of Chicago Press), as well as numerous articles in learned journals.
-Hemleben also wrote numerous volumes of poetry, including Musings of a Mystic, that are expressive of his philosophy of life.
+His books include Plans for World Peace through Six Centuries.
+He published many journal articles.
+Hemleben wrote numerous volumes of poetry, including Musings of a Mystic.

 Hemleben died on June 14, 1991.